“Give thanks to the Lord, for he is good; his love endures forever”

 Des’Rae Strome has been having tests to determine the cause of her ongoing health problems.
 Robert and Jana Lee will be traveling to Westworth Village, a Fort Worth suburb, where Robert will hold an evangelistic meeting April 26-28.
 Please pray for their safe travel and that the meeting will be spiritually uplifting for the Westworth church.
 After that, the Lees will spend a few days with family members in Texas and Oklahoma but they plan to be back for services on May 5th.
 We pray that Chuck and Diana Huffine will have good visits with family in Texas this weekend.

 Please continue in prayer for these loved ones and their various needs:

-- Our loved ones in the armed forces and law enforcement and their families: Paul Germany, Anthony Patterson, and Lawrence Hilton.
+* Our loved ones in or working with the armed forces and law enforcement: Paul Germany, Anthony Patterson and Lawrence Hilton, and their families.